Catalysts and Initiators Information

 The video below provides an excellent technical introduction to catalysis and the effect of catalysts on activation energy and reaction rate.

-Video credit: Michael Evans
+Video credit: Michael Evans/YouTube

 In addition to the formation of new paths, catalysts may also reduce energy consumption by stabilizing the reaction through the transition state, as well as temporarily destabilizing the reactants themselves.
 The free energy graph below illustrates how catalyzed reactions reach an identical product by using less energy.

 The vast majority of commercial chemical products use catalysts during their production process.
 They are becoming increasingly prominent — due to their ability to reduce chemical waste — with the rise of sustainable ("green") chemistry.